 The best keyword filter extension is not the one with the most marketing claims.
 It is the one that gives you precise controls, strong cross-browser behavior, and enough flexibility to match real life.

-If your next step is platform-specific cleanup, continue with our guide on how to filter unwanted YouTube content in seconds.
+If your next step is platform-specific cleanup, continue with our guide on how to filter unwanted YouTube content in seconds or how to clean up your Reddit feed and comments.

-Filter Everything Online is built for this exact workflow: keyword groups, scheduling, site-specific exceptions, and privacy-first filtering across Chrome, Edge, and Brave.
+Filter Everything Online is built for this exact workflow: keyword groups, scheduling, site-specific exceptions, and privacy-first filtering for the websites you still want to use.

 Try It Now